jeorb/ludumdare43/README.md

-# Ludum Dare 43 Compo Entry
+# Ludum Dare 43 Entry

-Game written in Rust with the [Amethyst game engine](https://github.com/amethyst/amethyst/) for the Ludum Dare 43 compo.
+Game written in Rust with the [Amethyst game engine](https://github.com/amethyst/amethyst/) for Ludum Dare 43.

 Move the player with the arrow keys.
 Deflect each mob before it escapes the screen to score a point.
 Lose a point if a mob escapes without being deflected.